Pruritic folliculitis of pregnancy: Management and treatment

-Clinical Studies and Case Reports
+Clinical studies and case reports

 There was a case report about a 30 year old women who was in her tenth week of her second pregnancy.
 She had widespread papulopustular follicular eruption (rash involving hair follicles) mainly affecting her limbs.
 She was first treated for a bacteria-associated folliculitis, to which she had some symptom relief.
 However, the continuation of the pruritic folliculitis still persisted.
 She was later diagnosised with pruritic folliculitis of pregnancy after a histopathologic test was done to confirm sterility and immune cells.
 She then started "narrowband ultraviolet (UV) B phototherapy at 70% of the minimal erythemal dose with 20% increments using a three times per week treatment schedule" at 11 weeks of her pregnancy.
 With this treatment, her skin greatly improved after 10 treatments and completely resolved after 20 treatments.
 She did not have pruritic folliculitis for the remainder of her pregnancy.

 Treatment, whether it is pharmacological or non-pharmacological, can vary in pregnant individuals with pruritic folliculitis.
 The patients' choice to accept such treatment can vary as well.
 There have been case reports on resolution of pruritic folliculitis in patients who declined and accepted treatment.
 There was a case report on a 39-year-old woman who experienced a 2-month long manifestation of pruritic folliculitis during the 27th week of pregnancy.
 The signs, symptoms, and histology of physical presentation were consistent with pruritic folliculitis.
 Although benzoyl peroxide was prescribed, the patient declined treatment.
 Without any treatment, her pruritic folliculitis condition resolved after giving birth.
 In another case report, a 26 year old woman who was 31 weeks into her pregnancy, reported that these inflamed pustules formed over her upper torso especially around her linea nigra and changed over the course of the last 2 months.
 The diagnosis was confirmed after laboratory tests showed that there was mainly neutrophils and damaged follicle structures.
 The symptoms were treated with a 5% topical benzoyl peroxide gel but the pruritic folliculitis completely went away after the first week after delivering the baby.

 In an effort to establish a possible pathophysiologic mechanism behind pruritic folliculitis of pregnancy, a 2005 case study found pityrosporum yeast in the hair follicles of a pregnant 24 year-old patient.
 Pityrosporum yeast is typically grouped in hair follicles, leading to an inflammation of the pore causing folliculitis and symptoms of itching.
-However, it is important to note that this patient's pruritic folliculitis lesions did not improve after delivery of the baby.
+However, this patient's pruritic folliculitis lesions did not improve after delivery of the baby.
 This finding may lead investigators to believe that this patient's lesions may not be contributed from the pregnancy, but instead it can be speculated that the reason behind the presence of this patient's lesions postpartum is due to hot and humid weather, making her lesions more difficult to heal after giving birth.